 If we identify a material weakness in connection with this ongoing assessment and we fail to remediate these identified material weaknesses within the prescribed period, we will be unable to assert that our internal controls over financial report are effective.
 We cannot assure you that there will not be material weaknesses or significant deficiencies in our internal control over financial reporting in the future.
-Any failure to maintain internal control over financial reporting in the future.
-Any failure to maintain internal control over financial reporting could severely inhibit our ability to accurately report our financial condition or results of operations.
+Any failure to maintain internal control over financial report or results of operations.
 In addition, we may be required to incur costs in improving our internal control system and the hiring of additional personnel.
 If we are unable to conclude that our internal control over financial reporting is effective, or if our independent registered public accounting firm determines we have a material weakness or significant deficiency in our internal control over financial reports, the market price of shares of our common stock could decline and we could be subject to sanctions or investigations by the Nasdaq, the SEC or other regulatory authorities.
 Failure to remedy any material weakness in our internal control over financial reporting, or to implement or maintain other effective control systems required of public companies, could also restrict our future access to the capital markets.